AlbertoSabater/AlbertoSabater.github.io/resources.md

 Introducir cada apartado -->

-**Disclaimer:** I haven't done all of this courses (and not all of the courses I have done are here), so I can't guarantee its quality.
+**Disclaimer:** I haven't done all of these courses (and not all of the courses I have done are here), so I can't guarantee its quality.
 But based on the research and readings I have done, I can recommend you to take a look if you are interested in.

 ## Courses and MOOCs